aayushpagare21-compcoder/aspirants/README.md

 # [Aspirants](https://aspirants-six.vercel.app)

-This platform is an AI-powered solution designed to facilitate UPSC preparation for aspirants.
-Now open for open-source contributions.
+This platform is an AI-powered solution designed to enhance UPSC preparation for aspirants.
+It is now open to open-source contributions, inviting the community to collaborate and improve its features.

 It provides various AI backed tools
 ### Tools